-Themes central to our interests include Bioethics and Public Science Policy; Medical Genetics and Public Health; Population Genetics and History (and the nexus of studies of human genetics, archeology, linguistics, history and culture); Evolutionary Biology, Culture and Behavior; and Historical and Social Studies of Science; Epigenetics and Epigenomics.
+Themes central to our interests include Bioethics and Public Science Policy; Medical Genetics and Public Health; Population Genetics and History (and the nexus of studies of human genetics, archeology, linguistics, history and culture); Evolutionary Biology, Culture and Behavior; Historical and Social Studies of Science; and Epigenetics and Epigenomics.